ros-navigation/docs.nav2.org/docs/tutorials/general_tutorials/docs/groot_tutorials/groot2.md

 !!! note

     If a tree cannot be visualized because some nodes are missing in the palette, you might need to add it to your palette.
-While we try to keep Nav2’s BT nodes and palettes in sync, if you notice one is missing, please file a ticket or pull request and we should have that updated quickly.
+While we try to keep Nav2's BT nodes and palettes in sync, if you notice one is missing, please file a ticket or pull request and we should have that updated quickly.

 ## Edit Behavior Trees

 Now that you have a Nav2 BT open in Groot2 in editor mode, you should be able to trivially modify it using the GUI.
 You can pull in new nodes from the side panel to add them to the workspace.
-You may then connect the nodes using a "drag and drop" motion between the node’s input and output ports to assemble the new nodes into the tree.
+You may then connect the nodes using a "drag and drop" motion between the node's input and output ports to assemble the new nodes into the tree.

 If you select a given node, you can change metadata about it such as its name or values of parameterizable ports.
-When you’re done modifying, simply save the new configuration file and use that on your robot the next time!
+When you're done modifying, simply save the new configuration file and use that on your robot the next time!

 <figure markdown="span">
   ![](../images/Groot2/editing_bt.png){ width="80%" }